Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Pantheon of Exandria/Erathis.md

 Erathis, the Law Bearer

 **_Holy Day._** The Law Bearer’s holy day is Civilization’s Dawn, which is celebrated on the autumnal equinox, usually the twenty-second day of the ninth month.
 In the [[Dwendalian Empire]], people celebrate by having feasts in honor of the laws of the Dwendal bloodline.
-One seat at every table is left open for the king, who eats in spirit with the people he rules.
+One seat at every table is left open for [[Bertrand Dwendal|the king]], who eats in spirit with the people he rules.

 #### Commandments of Erathis